Terminal Bar (play)

-Terminal Bar is a one-act play by playwright and Yale University alumni Paul Selig.
+Terminal Bar is a one-act play by playwright and Yale University alumnus Paul Selig.

 The play was featured in the compilation book The Best Short Plays 1988.

 Plot

 A plague has annihilated civilization yet New York is still standing.
 Outside of the unseen voice of a radio announcer, the seemingly last people in New York are a Texan woman, a sex worker and a teenage schoolboy holed up inside the ramshackle Terminal Bar.

 Critical reception

 The New York Times, "To a great extent, style compensates for the familiarity of the subject matter.
 What the playwright has done is to create three colorful characters facing their demise with differing attitudes."